 While the word is French in origin, the food is American by creation.
 No one is quite sure when the dish first came to be, but it holds a place on many Cajun and creole restaurants in the Big Easy.

 While you can’t go wrong ordering this dish at any authentic New Orleans food eatery, for a taste of some of the best crawfish etouffee in the city, sample this local favorite at the Bon Ton Cafe or Mother’s Restaurant.
+NOTE: as of November 2021 the Bon Ton is still listed as ‘temporarily closed’ and their website is not active.

 Want a fun twist you won’t find anywhere else?
 Give the Crawfish Etouffee Dog at Dat Dog a try.